Galooshi/vim-import-js/README.md

 :call ch_logfile('channel_log.txt', 'w')
 ```

-After this, you will get useful information in `channel_log.txt`.
+After this, you should get useful information in `channel_log.txt`.